tdefise/Docker_NginxAccessDenied/README.md

  - 19 December 2018 : Enabled "gzip module".

 ## Security measures
- - Docker/Dockerfile :
+ - Docker/Dockerfile:
    - Base image "alpine:3.8" has been used in order to have a minimalist base image.
    - Official repository have being used for the base image and the nginx package.
    - Only one service has been installed.
    - No volume has been initialized.
    - Dropped the **setpcap**, **setfcap**, **audit_write**, **mknod**, **fsetid**, **fowner** capabilities as not required by Nginx

- - Image :
+ - Imag:
    - Nginx is running as user **www** which means that once the socket will be open, Nginx will run as **www**.

- - Nginx :
+ - Nginx:
    - **"server_tokens"** variable has been set to **off** in order to display its current version on error pages.
 (1)
    - Return a 403 response if the user agent string is in the black list defined in **blockuseragents.rules**
    - Disable unwanted HTTP Methods (different than GET, HEAD and POST)